-Mallory Even, Owner of Metro Music Therapy, is originally from the Orlando, FL area, and earned her Bachelor’s degree in Music Therapy from the Florida State University.
-She remained in Tallahassee to complete her internship with Leon County Public Schools and upon graduation from FSU, Mallory and her husband moved to the Atlanta, GA area.
+Mallory Even, founder of Metro Music Therapy, is originally from the Orlando, FL area, and earned her Bachelor’s degree in Music Therapy from the Florida State University.
+She remained in Tallahassee to complete her music therapy internship with Leon County Public Schools and upon graduation from FSU, Mallory and her husband moved to the Atlanta, GA area.
 For two years before starting her practice, and for three years after, Mallory also worked as a music therapist in an adult and geriatric inpatient psychiatric unit located in Snellville, GA.
 Mallory’s principal instrument is the French horn, and she is also proficient in guitar and voice.

-In January 2016, in partnership with Wellspring International, Mallory and her team established a grant-funded music therapy program entitled “Songs of Hope,” which benefits hospice patients and their families, children experiencing grief and loss, and refugees who have relocated to the Atlanta area.
+In 2016, Mallory and her team established a grant-funded music therapy program entitled Songs of Hope, which benefitted hospice patients and their families, children experiencing grief and loss, and refugees who relocated to the Atlanta area.
 Songs of Hope operated for six years, and provided over 1,600 music therapy sessions to its’ beneficiaries.

 In December 2020, Mallory graduated from the Goldman Sachs 10,000 Small Businesses Program – a select group of small business owners from across the United States who were invited into the highly competitive program on a full-scholarship.
 This program focused on leadership, competitive strategy, marketing and operations management, human resource management, accounting, and finance, with instruction from top academics and proven business leaders to enhance business performance.